Resident doctor rate card – 2002 terms and conditions for doctors working in Wales, NI and Scotland

 Cover for occasional brief absences where practicable

 There are occasions where your contract obliges you to undertake additional hours of work to cover for absent colleagues for your employer.
-Paragraph 110a of the 2002 terms and conditions states that junior doctors ‘shall be expected in the normal run of their duties, and within their contract and job description, to cover for the occasional brief absence of colleagues as far as is practicable’.
+Paragraph 110a of the 2002 terms and conditions states that resident doctors ‘shall be expected in the normal run of their duties, and within their contract and job description, to cover for the occasional brief absence of colleagues as far as is practicable’.
 It further states that, for the purposes of this provision, a colleague is ‘another practitioner participating in the same duty rota or shift’.

 It then goes further in specifying the circumstances where this duty may arise.
 Paragraph 110b says that ‘sick colleagues will normally be covered only for short periods of absence’.
 Paragraph 110d says that ‘practitioners will be prepared to perform duties in occasional emergencies and unforeseen circumstances without additional remuneration but may be granted time off in lieu at the discretion of the employing authority’.